ankitkr8540/leet-calendar/README.md

 ## Installation

-Go to your project folder and do `npm install leetcode-calender`
+Go to your project folder and do `npm install leetcode-calendar`

 ## Using Leetcode Calender